Current legality status

 - Twenty-eight and a half (28.5) grams of usable marijuana (Note: Adult-use consumers are limited to purchasing one (1) ounce per day)

 California recreational marijuana bills

-Recreational cannabis became legal in California in 2016 when 56% of California voters approved Proposition 64.
-This law allowed adults over 21 years of age to use, possess, and gift other adults up to an ounce of cannabis for recreational purposes.
+Recreational marijuana became legal in California in 2016 when 56% of California voters approved Proposition 64.
+The law allows adults over 21 years of age to use, possess, and gift other adults up to an ounce of cannabis for recreational purposes.

-It also mandated the creation of a regulatory system to license cannabis businesses.
-This system was developed during 2017, and by 2018, cannabis businesses such as licensed dispensaries and delivery services could begin legally selling recreational cannabis to adults.
+Proposition 64 also mandated the creation of a regulatory system to license cannabis businesses.
+In 2018, cannabis businesses such as licensed dispensaries and delivery services in California began legally selling recreational cannabis to adults.

 California medical marijuana laws

 Medical cannabis has been legal in California since 1996, when voters approved the Compassionate Use Act, also known as Prop 215.
 This law allowed for the medical use of marijuana when recommended by a medical doctor.
 In 2003, Senate Bill 420 expanded protections by creating a state ID card program for medical cannabis patients, and allowing non-profit cannabis collectives to form.

 California medical cannabis patients do not face specific possession limits.
 The amount must only be “consistent with the patient’s needs.”

 Medical cannabis patients or their caregivers can also cultivate up to 6 living cannabis plants.
 In addition, if they require more plants and it is recommended by their physician, they may grow more plants in accordance with their medical needs.